-Department of Mathematics, Eskişehir Technical University, 26470, Eskişehir, Turkey
+Department of Mathematics, Eskişehir Technical University, 26470 Eskişehir, Turkey

-[Received on 9 July 2022]
+[Received on 24 March 2022; revised on 9 July 2022; accepted on 17 July 2022]

 A 3D dynamic problem for a thin elastic layer resting on a Winkler foundation is considered.
 The stiffness of the layer is assumed to be much greater than that of the foundation in order to allow low-frequency bending motion.
 The leading long-wave approximation valid outside the vicinity of the cut-off frequency is derived.
 It is identical to the classical Kirchhoff plate theory.
 A novel near cut-off 2D approximation is also established.
 It involves both bending and extension motions which are not separated from each other due to the effect of the foundation.
-The associated dispersion relation appears to be nonuniform over the small wavenumber domain.
+The associated dispersion relation appears to be non-uniform over the small wavenumber domain.

-Keywords: low-frequency, long-wave, cut-off, asymptotic, Winkler, elastic, plate.
+Keywords: low-frequency; long-wave; cut-off; asymptotic; Winkler; elastic; plate.